 There’s been a huge growth in apartment and room rental sites recently, so you’re not just limited to staying in hotels and motels.
 After struggling to find anywhere affordable in Moab we came across this studio.
 The friendly owners, Fritz and Suzanne, and their terrier Oscar live next door but the studio is totally self-contained, with a bedroom-come-living-room with a kitchenette, and a shower room.
 There are lots of local touches – from the adobe building itself to the furniture, wall hangings and pottery.

 Moab is within easy reach of Arches and Canyonlands National Parks, as well as being the area’s adventure centre – there’s mountain biking, rafting, climbing and canyoneering all nearby.
 The studio is located on the far southern edge of town, so you need a car to get there and around.
 The bonus of being a bit more remote though was that it was so quiet and peaceful and we got amazing sunset views across the mountains from our patio.
 The owners also supply you with breakfast supplies and can give you lots of advice and information about the local area.

-The details… You can rent the apartment direct from the owners via the VRBO website and it costs $105 (November–February) or $115 (rest of the year) a night, plus tax.
+The details… You can rent the apartment direct from the owners via VRBO for $125 a night, plus tax.

 The Old Santa Fe Inn – Santa Fe, New Mexico